jaredjab/Capstone/README.md

 - Nashville Software School | Data Analytics - (Cohort DDA12)
 ---
 ## Summary
-- This project explores how specific characteristics of national parks relate to their engagement, both recreationally and non-recreationally.
+- This project explores how specific characteristics of national parks relate to their recreational visitation.
 I collected a vast array of National Park Service (NPS) data from their public portal, and used Python, Excel, Google Slides, and Tableau to clean, analyze, visualize, and present my findings.
-Additional general information was sourced via web-scraping Wikipedia and downloading climate normals from the National Oceanic and Atmospheric Administration (NOAA) The characteristics I have chosen to dive into are a park's location, area, age, and biodiversity.
+Additional general information was sourced via web-scraping Wikipedia and downloading climate normals from the National Oceanic and Atmospheric Administration (NOAA).
+This project focuses on time, biodiversity, and climate of the national parks.

 ## Motivation
 - I have always been very interested in natural sciences.
 That interest is usually directed towards astronomy, but over time I am becoming increasingly interested in nature here on Earth.
 Many of my favorite memories are connected to spectacular places in national parks.
-I have flown in a small plane over Denali and landed on a glacier in the mountain range, white-water rafted down many rivers throughout Appalachia, and traversed through Death Valley.
 There are no better places to feel more alive!
 National parks are amazing places, and I am gladly taking advantage of the opportunity to combine my passion for them with my professional development as a data analyst.

 ## Data Question
-- How does time, climate, acreage, and biodiversity relate to visitation in national parks?
+- How does time, biodiversity, and climate relate to recreational visitation in national parks?

 ## Minimim Viable Product (MVP)
 - Slides Presentation
     - Analysis of national park's visitation
-        - Over time
+        - As related to time
         - As related to climate
         - As related to biodiversity
-        - As related to acreage

 ## Known Issues and Challenges
 - Climate data